-- Development of more robust sensors for navigation, particularly in hazardous and dirty environments. - Development of sensors for the reliable detection of people - Acoustic sensors for marine remote sensing and map building applications. - Specific new low maintenance and low cost chemical sensing mechanisms to enable the use of robot systems for environmental protection tasks. - Integration of sensors and methods used for non-destructive testing and evaluation into the overall system and into the robotic control in particular. - Design for harsh environments and/or explosive atmospheres. - Sensors for task specific materials or hazards. - Sensors for mechanical system monitoring able to detect wear and degrading performance.
+- Development of more robust sensors for the navigation - Development of sensors for the reliable detection of people - Acoustic sensors for marine remote sensing and map building applications. - Specific new low maintenance and low cost chemical sensing mechanisms to enable the use of robot systems for environmental protection tasks. - Integration of sensors and methods used for non-destructive testing and evaluation into the overall system and into the robotic control in particular. - Design for harsh environments and/or explosive atmospheres.

-- Energy efficient propulsion systems in multiple environments. - Sun sea propulsion systems.
+Energy efficient propulsion systems in multiple environments.

+Sun sea propulsion systems

-- High-density energy systems.
+- High-density energy systems

-- Energy management systems.
+- Energy management systems

-- Fuel cells for sub sea applications.
+- Fuel cells for sub sea applications

-- Power systems for hazardous environments.

-• Ad hoc robust (broad-band and out of line of sight) communication through different media, technologies and capabilities (i.e. by means of fleets of robots).

-- Robust communication & localisation systems for underwater applications. - Robust and safety critical communications for hazardous and electrically noisy environments. - Quality of Service (QoS).
+- Ad hoc robust (broad-band and out of line of sight) communication through different media, technologies and capabilities (i.e. by means of fleets of robots) - Robust communication & localisation systems for underwater applications. - Quality of Service (QoS).
 Performance and knowledge about performance of communication networks.

-- Advanced composites for vehicle hull and container fabrication. - New materials for deep water and water column exploration (such as variable forms for hydrodynamic task adaptation, reduced weight and lower deployment costs).
+- Advanced composites for vehicle hull and container fabrication - New materials for deep water and water column exploration (such as variable forms for hydrodynamic task adaptation, reduced weight and lower deployment costs)

-- Integrated vehicle-arm control and vehicle stabilisation for mobile manipulation on uneven sloping terrains and floating robots. - High speed autonomous off-road path planning/following and obstacle avoidance. - Cooperative control of multiple heterogeneous platforms, including air, surface, and marine robots. - Low cost, medium performance, integrated sensors for accurate guidance & control. - Control processes that adapt to wear and reduced capability.
+- Integrated vehicle-arm control and vehicle stabilisation for mobile manipulation on uneven sloping terrains and floating robots - High speed autonomous off-road path planning/following and obstacle avoidance - Cooperative control of multiple heterogeneous platforms, including air, surface, and marine robots. - Low cost, medium performance, integrated sensors for accurate guidance & control.

-- Augmented reality tool for the remote operation and interaction with unmanned vehicles.
-Particularly large scale machines operating in hazardous environments including extending the field of view. - Inclusion of external communication with other human and autonomous operators into an augmented reality. - Systems for seamless mission specification and mission programming. - Systems for mission follow-up and post-mission analysis. - Tools an ergonomics for reducing remote-operator workload and stress. - Natural human machine interface methods.
+- Augmented reality tool for the remote operation and interaction with unmanned vehicles - Systems for seamless mission specification and mission programming. - Systems for mission follow-up and post-mission analysis - Tools an ergonomics for reducing remote-operator workload and stress - Natural human machine interface methods

-- Scene interpretation fusing different sensor modalities; multi robot perception in heterogeneous teams (both in terms of platform and sensors). - Video and acoustic imaging data fusion for underwater applications. - Distributed multi sensor fusion; Sensing/Control/Planning integration (i.e., plan to sense to control). - Scene interpretation with reduced quality data due to, e.g., harsh environments (rain, dust, ice, etc.). - Interpretation of sensor data for mechanical system reliability, prediction of failure and monitoring of wear.
+- Scene interpretation fusing different sensor modalities; multi robot perception in heterogeneous teams (both in terms of platform and sensors). - Video and acoustic imaging data fusion for underwater applications. - Distributed multi sensor fusion; Sensing/Control/Planning integration (i.e., plan to sense to control) - Scene interpretation with reduced quality data due to, e.g., harsh environments (rain, dust, ice, etc.)

-- Large scale mapping in dynamic environments, capable of handling vast areas of operation and supporting navigation for extended periods of time. - Sea bottom/sub bottom mapping.
+- Large scale mapping in dynamic environments, capable of handling vast areas of operation and supporting navigation for extended periods of time.

+- Sea bottom/sub bottom mapping.

-• All weather map management and update
+- All weather map management and update